 Jojoba oil has antifungal and anti-inflammatory properties.
-It can treat toenail fungus, athlete’s foot and helps gets rid of warts.
+It can treat toenail fungus and athlete’s foot and helps gets rid of warts.

 A 2005 study found that jojoba oil was an effective anti-inflammatory agent that was able to reduce the symptoms of inflammation in rat paws and ears.
 The study also found that jojoba oil, or the liquid wax, was able to decrease the formation of wounds and speed up the healing process.

-There are so many jojoba oil uses, so don’t be afraid to experiment with your hair and skin products by adding a few drops of this beneficial ingredient.
+There are so many organic jojoba oil uses, so don’t be afraid to experiment with your body products by adding a few drops of this beneficial ingredient.
 Here are some recommended uses:

 - Face Moisturizer: Apply four to six drops of oil to your face in the morning and at night before bed.
 Can you leave jojoba oil on your face overnight?
 Absolutely.
 In fact, it will nourish your skin as you sleep.

-- Hair Moisturizer: Add three to five drops to your conditioner or apply one to two drops to damp hair after showering.
-If you have split or dead ends, massage jojoba oil into the ends after showing and before styling your hair.
+- Hair Moisturizer: Add three to five drops to your conditioner, or apply one to two drops to damp hair after showering.
+If you have split or dead ends, massage jojoba oil into the ends after showering and before styling your hair.

-- Lip Balm: Apply one to two drops of jojoba oil to your lips whenever needed.
+- Lip Balm: Apply one to two drops of jojoba oil to your lips as an all-natural lip balm.

 - Fight Infections: Add one to three drops of jojoba oil to the infected or irritated area twice daily.

-- Mosquito Repellant: Research suggests that a combination of jojoba oil, coconut oil, rapeseed oil and vitamin E oil may help to repel mosquitos for 3–4 hours.
+- Mosquito Repellant: Research suggests that a combination of jojoba oil, coconut oil, rapeseed oil and vitamin E oil may help repel mosquitos for three to four hours.

-- Acne Fighter: Using a clean cotton ball or clean fingers, apply a dime size of jojoba oil to acne prone areas in the morning and at night.
-You can also combine jojoba with acne-fighting essential oils, like frankincense and lavender.
+- Acne Fighter: Using a clean cotton ball or clean fingers, apply a dime-size portion of jojoba oil to acne-prone areas in the morning and at night.
+You can also combine it with acne-fighting essential oils, like frankincense and lavender.

-Conventional lotions can be full of chemicals and harmful synthetic fragrances; instead, try this Homemade Body Butter Lotion.
-Jojoba oil mixed with coconut oil is a powerful combination of antioxidant and moisturizing properties that leave your skin looking fresh and youthful.
+Conventional lotions can be full of chemicals and harmful synthetic fragrances.
+Instead, try this Homemade Body Butter Lotion.
+This recipe is made with a powerful combination of antioxidant and moisturizing properties that leaves you looking fresh and youthful.

 My Homemade Body Wash recipe is all-natural and chemical-free.
-It cleanses your skin and kills bacteria while providing nourishment and vitamins to keep it hydrated and healthy.
+It cleanses your skin and kills bacteria while providing nourishment and vitamins to keep it hydrated.

 Risks and Side Effects

-Using jojoba oil is safe for most people when applied to the skin, even women who are pregnant or breast feeding.
+Using jojoba oil is safe for most people when applied topically, even women who are pregnant or breastfeeding.
 Jojoba oil side effects may include a rash and allergic reactions.

 It’s not safe to take jojoba by mouth because it contains a chemical called erucic acid, which can cause heart damage and other serious adverse effects.
 Stick to using jojoba oil for external topical use and not for consumption.